 The introduction of atomic clocks in the middle of the 20th century led to a redefinition of the (temporal) second, which has been de-coupled from Earth's rotation.
-This time, the International Atomic Time TAI, is the basis for Terrestrial Time TT which can be considered as constantly progressing at constant speed, and is used for computation of the planetary positions.
+This time, the International Atomic Time TAI6, is the basis for Terrestrial Time TT which can be considered as constantly progressing at constant speed7, and is used for computation of the planetary positions.

 Still, people living on Earth prefer to have the mean solar noon governing the run of day and night.
 Therefore all forms of civil time are linked to Coordinated Universal Time UTC.
 Seconds in UTC and TAI are of equal length.
-The slow and irregular divergence between TAI and UTC is observed by a few standardisation institutes.
+The slow and irregular divergence between TAI and UTC is observed by a few standardization institutes.
 When necessary, a leap second can be introduced to the UTC to bring the Earth's rotation back in sync so that the Mean Sun again culminates at noon.

 The difference $\Delta T = TT - UT$ (or "Delta T") describes the temporal offset which amounts already to more than a minute in the 21st century.
-There have been many attempts to properly model
+There have been many attempts to properly model ΔT , and Stellarium offers several models you can choose from in the configuration dialog (see

-&lt;sup>5No need to worry, the Moon recedes from the Earth only a few centimeters per year as measured with the laser reflectors left by the Apollo astronauts in the 1970s.
+5No need to worry, the Moon recedes from the Earth only a few centimeters per year as measured with the laser reflectors left by the Apollo astronauts in the 1970s.
 In a very far future, however, there will only be annular solar eclipses as a consequence!

-&lt;sup>6From the French name temps atomique international
+6From the French name temps atomique international

-&lt;sup>7We don't discuss relativity here.
-The advanced reader is referred to the presentation in the Wikipedia, https://en.wikipedia.org/wiki/Delta\T.
+7We don't discuss relativity here.
+The advanced reader is referred to the presentation in the Wikipedia, https://en.wikipedia.org/wiki/Delta_T.